Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: The Ideal Functionalities

 Associated with each product there are the supply chain events just analyzed and a state.
 The state can take four different values:

 \begin{itemize} \item $\intact$: indicates that the asset is ready for use. \item $\packaged$: indicates that the asset has been packaged and is not ready to be used individually.
-A disaggregation event must occur before becoming available again\footnote{Every operation performed on an item in a batch has an impact on the entire batch, this is why we require that a disaggregation is performed before performing any operation on an item in a batch.}. \item $\trans$: indicates that a handover has started between two parties. \item $\destroyed$: indicates that the asset is no longer available for future processing it can be applied only to $\intact$ and $\packaged$. \end{itemize}
+A disaggregation event must occur before becoming available again (every operation performed on an item in a batch has an impact on the entire batch, this is why we require that a disaggregation is performed before performing any operation on an item in a batch). \item $\trans$: indicates that a handover has started between two parties. \item $\destroyed$: indicates that the asset is no longer available for future processing. \end{itemize}

-$\Fsc$ is parameterized by algorithms: $Transform$ and $Split$.
-We do not describe formally their behavior, but the informal description follows: